wp-plugins/climate-change-glossary/readme.txt

 = 1.3 =
 * Updating the plugin via the wordpress admin interface has been simplified.
 The plugin now gets the ARC2-tripelstore and installs it automatically without need to intervene  manually.
 * There is a new sidebar-widget which incorporates a search field including autocomplete.
 This autocomplete service suggests terms from the glossary.
 Once such a term is chosen, one is automatically connected to the webpage describing the term.
-The widget can be pulled into any sidebar (depending on the theme) from the sub-section of *appearance/widgets*.
+The widget can be pulled into any sidebar (depending on the theme) from the sub-section of *Appearance/Widgets*.
 * There is a new shortcode with which specific parts of the content can be excluded from automatically being linked.
-The shortcode is called ppt-noparse, and it is opened with *[ppt-noparse]* and closed with *[/ppt-noparse]*.
+The shortcode is called ccg-noparse, and it is opened with *[ccg-noparse]* and closed with *[/ccg-noparse]*.
 Automated linking is disabled for any text between the code.
 * Automated finding and linking of concepts in running content can be totally disabled under settings.
 The glossary area is still present and can be reached via the glossary link and the sidebar widget.
 * The procedure for the automated linking has been stabilized and improved
 * Bugfixes